spursy/llm-the-hard-way/awesome_ai_tools.md

 `Qodo Gen is your AI-powered coding assistant and mentor.
 Qodo helps you write, understand, test and review code with your team.

-With tools for code generation, test workflowing, and AI chat, Qodo Gen helps developers write quality code that works as intended, with fewer bugs.
+With tools for code generation, test workflow, and AI chat, Qodo Gen helps developers write quality code that works as intended, with fewer bugs.
 `

 ## Jan